Sly-Harvey/nvim/README.md

 #  My neovim configuration

-**this is my cool neovim configuration written in 100% lua 👌**
+**This is my cool neovim configuration written in 100% lua 👌**

-**to install, delete your nvim folder and then run: git clone https://github.com/Sly-Harvey/nvim.git %USERPROFILE%\appdata\local\nvim**
+**To install on windows, delete your nvim folder in %USERPROFILE%\appdata\local\ if you have one there.
+Then run: git clone https://github.com/Sly-Harvey/nvim.git "%USERPROFILE%\appdata\local\nvim"**
-**change the output path as needed.
+**Change the output path as needed.
 It will most likely be different on macos and linux.**
 **also if you are using a terminal with neovim such as powershell, command prompt or any other terminal emulator, then download a nerd font.**

-**a nerd font is required to see all the symbols that neovim uses.**
+**A nerd font is required to see all the symbols that neovim uses.**
-**the nerd font that i recommend is JetBrainsMono nerd font https://www.jetbrains.com/lp/mono/**
+**the nerd font that I recommend is JetBrainsMono nerd font https://www.jetbrains.com/lp/mono/**

-**all Keymaps can be found in lua\core\keymaps.lua**
+**All Keymaps can be found in lua\core\keymaps.lua**

-**now you should be set up, some pictures of the config are below :)**
+**Now you should be set up. some pictures of the config are below :)**

 **this is what the config looks like**
 <img src="images/neovim1.png" width=800>